MoD accused of 'not listening' over new homes plan

 The list of preferred sites includes areas near to existing military bases in Larkhill, Bulford, Tidworth, Perham Down and Ludgershall.

-Graham Wright, the Liberal Democrat councillor for Larkhill, said: "We are coming from a view that there has always been a preferred site and we are just working towards a 'fait accompli'.'A worry'
+Graham Wright, the Liberal Democrat councillor for Larkhill, said: "We are coming from a view that there has always been a preferred site and we are just working towards a 'fait accompli'.

 "They say that they have listened to us and that they've seen what we've said already, but then they say 'we're just going to stick with our original ideas', which doesn't seem like a consultation exercise."